Why Alphabet Stock Keeps Going Up

 When our analyst team has a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-They just revealed what they believe are the ten best stocks for investors to buy right now... and Alphabet wasn't one of them!
+They just revealed what they believe are the ten best stocks for investors to buy right now... and Jefferies Financial Group wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet, Apple, and Microsoft.
+The Motley Fool has positions in and recommends Alphabet and Jefferies Financial Group.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.